 Blockchain technology is basically a new approach to digital record keeping.
 It can create a secure, encrypted and unchangeable data ledger that permanently documents all of the transactions and data associated with a given business function or process.

 Only authenticated data that complies with strict transactional rules built into the specific blockchain can be entered.
 Once entered, the data cannot be changed.
-And because the blockchain record is distributed – that is, identically stored across a network of multiple computer “nodes” with multiple, participating owners – it is further protected from any manipulation.
+And because the block chain record is distributed – that is, identically stored across a network of multiple computer “nodes” with multiple, participating owners – it is further protected from any manipulation.

-Simply put, blockchain can allow business partners to securely and privately agree to share data associated with nearly any product or transaction associated with their business.
+Simply put, blockchain can allow business partners to securely and privately agree to share data associated with nearly any product or transaction associated to their business.
 And it lets them do so far more efficiently than is possible with the systems in place today.

 Public vs. Private Blockchains